Who this guide is for

 • This does not work in the UAE

-Live price and stock at Amazon Check Price on Amazon
+See current details and stock at Amazon Check on Amazon

-Cuisinart includes a chef's whisk, dough hook, flat mixing paddle, and splash guard right in the box — plus an instruction manual with recipes to get you started.
-The die-cast metal construction feels premium, and the polished stainless steel bowl looks great on the counter.
+Cuisinart includes a chef's whisk, dough hook, flat mixing paddle, and splash guard right in the box, plus an instruction manual with recipes to get you started.
+The die cast metal construction feels premium, and the polished stainless steel bowl looks great on the counter.
 The main limitation is the attachment ecosystem: Cuisinart offers some optional attachments like a pasta extruder and ice cream maker, but the selection is far smaller than KitchenAid's.
-At $229.95, you are getting more raw baking power per dollar, even if you are sacrificing long-term expandability.
+At its typical Amazon price, you are getting more raw baking power per dollar, even if you are sacrificing long term expandability.

 Which One Should You Buy?